 Cause of Death (changes during the 20th century)

-"Throughout the 20th century in the developed world, the leading causes of death transitioned from infectious diseases such as influenza, to degenerative diseases such as cancer or diabetes."
+"Throughout the 20th century in the developed world, the leading causes of death transitioned from infectious diseases such as influenza to degenerative diseases such as cancer or diabetes."
 You can read more from this Wiki article: http://en.wikipedia.org/wiki/Death_rates_in_the_20th_century#Cause_of_Death.

 Life quality (past or centuries ago vs. now)

-Finally, there is one more factor related to quality of life during last years of life.
-In the past, due to variety of causes, most people were working hard nearly until their death.
+Finally, there is one more factor related to the quality of life during last years of life.
+In the past, due to a variety of causes, most people were working hard nearly until their death.
 There was no advanced health care and methods to make elderly people last longer.

-These details are summarized on this graph.
+These details are summarized in this graph.